bondibox/tronsr-template/INTRO.md

-The Community Node SR group is an organization which stays on the leading edge of the Tron blockchain.

-We are leaders in Tron node operation, scripting and blockchain development.
+The Community Node SR group are leaders in Tron node operation, scripting and blockchain development.
+We were the first Super Representative candidate to produce blocks on the Tron test net in April, 2018.

 We are available for hire as IT specialists and blockchain solution developers.